nbollom/ninjaengine/README.md

 4. Run cmake to generate the make files: `cmake ..`
 5. Run make: `make`

+(OSX users may need to specify the path to QT5 in the cmake command:
+`cmake .. -DCMAKE_PREFIX_PATH=/path/to/Qt/5.x/clang_64/`

 binaries will be created in the ./bin directory

 ## Build Instructions (Windows)